 Now, in the case of this movie it is necessary for me to say that Revenge of the Sith has some positives.
 I've been only counting the flaws of these movies and that's kind of unfair except that it's true.
 None of them really have any outstanding points to praise.
 But the prequels are the only trilogy with a strong hero's arc, and Revenge of the Sith is not only a decent resolution to it but also a tragedy, which is super rare in our fiction.
 I have to give it some credit for that.

-This isn't a big problem, but it's unsatisftying that the old man in the beginning who gives Poe the thingy was never mentioned again, as he was strongly implied to be a character with a past that relates to the others.
+This isn't a big problem, but it's unsatisftying that the old man in the beginning who gives Poe the thingy is never mentioned again, as he is strongly implied to be a character with a past that relates to the others.
 Speaking of Leia, "She's royalty to me", and Kylo speaking to him, "Look how old you've become".

 Rey is a Mary Sue.
 The prequel movies taught us that Jedi need years of training to reach even padawan-level, but Rey uses a mind trick successfully without even five minutes of training.
 Then she beats a trained Sith lord in a lightsaber fight without having ever held a lightsaber before.
 It's great that Star Wars finally has a female protagonist, but making her blatantly overpowered actually damages the effect by making it look like feminist propaganda.

 We were promised an explanation of how Maz Kanata got Luke's lightsaber, but never got it.

 It's made clear that things have changed since the end of the original trilogy, but we don't know how.
 The two sides' names have changed - that implies that the war was over at least temporarily.
 We're jumping into the middle of the plot in a world we don't know anything about, and never find out what happened.

 In the original trilogy, it's made very clear that Leia is force-sensitive, so why didn't Luke just train her?
 Honestly why bother introducing Rey when you already have a female hero in place and set up to be a Jedi?